What is Discus?

 SAGE Journals Online (SAGE Premier) is a collection of over 560 full-text journals in over 50 disciplines including business, communication, criminology, education, humanities, industrial relations, labor, medicine, political science, psychology, social science, science, technology, urban studies, and more.
 Includes research journals published on behalf of more than 245 scholarly and professional societies.

-The online version of Science magazine includes access to original scientific research, global science news, and commentary in all fields of science.
+Published by the American Association for the Advancement of Science (AAAS), the online version of Science magazine includes access to original scientific research, global science news, and commentary in all fields of science.

 Science in Context (Gale)